How To Crochet A Granny Square Bag

 Interruptions during sewing

 And I did it with many interruptions.
-I took many photos with a child sat on my head (see odd middle picture) and the cat kept sitting on it at any given opportunity!
+I took many photos with a child sitting on my head (see the odd middle picture), and the cat kept sitting on it at any given opportunity!

 Me You and Magoo